Faster JavaScript

 }

 Furthermore, JavaScript provides closures where we can pass a variable to another function that is dynamically created.
-The variable we pass into other function comes from another scope so this will result in a performance issue.
-Therefore, we should set it to a local variable.
-Let us see another example for closures.
+The variable comes from another scope, which may result in performance issues.
+Therefore, we should bind it to a local variable.

 var div = document.getElementById("div1");